What is Lord Mayor’s Youth Advisory Council (LMYAC)?

-Four LMYAC meetings are held throughout the year (one held every term, on a Wednesday for 3 hours).
+Four LMYAC meetings are held throughout the year (one held every term, during school hours for 3 hours).
 Meetings are chaired by the Lord Mayor and discussions facilitated by the Youth Team in Council.
 Young people are given the opportunity to provide input and share their ideas on 3 – 4 Council initiatives during the workshop component of each meeting.

 LMYAC delegates act as representatives from their school and community, and are a voice for raising issues or sharing ideas that affect young people in Brisbane.